-What Is Governmental Immunity?
+What Is Governmental Immunity in Massachusetts?

 Governmental immunity, also called sovereign immunity, is a rule that traditionally protected the government from liability for its actions or those of its employees, even when those actions caused personal injuries.
 The original governmental immunity rule held that the government would not be liable for its actions or decisions, even if they were negligent and resulted in harm.
 Thanks to the Massachusetts Tort Claims Act, however, citizens may now bring lawsuits against public employers in specific situations.

 The federal government has waived its immunity from liability for most acts of negligence or wrongdoing.
 The federal government is still immune, however, to tort actions based on false arrest, defamation, misrepresentation, assault and battery.
 Most state governments, including Massachusetts, have also waived governmental immunity for specific torts.
 The rules that may apply to your case depend on the circumstances.

 In Massachusetts, a public employer could be civilly liable for a victim’s damages if one of its employees negligently or intentionally caused the harm in question.
 Like most states, Massachusetts enacted a Tort Claims Act to give residents the ability to file injury lawsuits against the government in certain situations.

 - Negligent operation of a government vehicle.
 Operating a government-owned vehicle such as a public bus, United States Postal Service vehicle, police car, fire truck or secret service vehicle negligently or recklessly could expose the public employer to liability for a related vehicle accident.